Alexander McGillivray: Career

 McGillivray sought Creek independence after the Treaty of Paris (1783).
 He sought to create mechanisms of centralized political authority (in himself), to end the traditional village autonomy by which individual chiefs had signed treaties and ceded land.
 Armed by British traders operating out of Spanish West Florida, the Muscogee raided back-country European-American settlers to protect their hunting grounds.
 From 1785 to 1787, Upper Creek war parties fought alongside the Cherokee in the Cherokee–American wars in present-day Tennessee.
-In 1786 a council of the Upper and Lower Creek in Tuckabatchee declared war against Georgia.
-The Spanish officials opposed this and, after they told McGillivray they would reduce aid if he persisted, he entered into peace talks with the U.S.

-A Loyalist like his father, McGillivray resented the developing United States Indian policy; however, he did not wish to leave Creek territory.
+In 1786 a council of the Upper and Lower Creek in Tuckabatchee declared war against Georgia; the Spanish officials opposed this, and after they told McGillivray they would reduce aid if he persisted, he entered into peace talks with the U.S. A Loyalist like his father, McGillivray resented the developing United States Indian policy; however, he did not wish to leave Creek territory.
 McGillivray became a leading spokesman (self-appointed) for all the tribes along the Florida-Georgia border areas.

 Georgia's Yazoo land scandal convinced President George Washington that the federal government needed to control Indian affairs rather than allowing the states to make treaties.
-In 1790 he sent a special emissary to the Southeast, who persuaded McGillivray and other chiefs to attend a conference with Henry Knox, the Secretary of War, in New York City, then the capital of the U.S. The conference resulted in the Treaty of New York (1790).
+In 1790 he sent a special emissary to the southeast, who persuaded McGillivray and other chiefs to attend a conference with Henry Knox, the Secretary of War, in New York City, then the capital of the U.S. The conference resulted in the Treaty of New York (1790).
 (For decades Indian policy was under the oversight of the War Department.)
 McGillivray and 29 other chiefs signed the Treaty of New York on behalf of the 'Upper, Middle and Lower Creek and Seminole composing the Creek nation of Indians'.
-McGillivray was the only one who could sign his name, and Lower Creeks were soon to complain that they had no representative present (none was invited), and that the Creek signers had no right to give away their lands.
+McGillivray was the only one who could sign his name, and Lower Creeks complained that they had no representative present (none was invited), and that the Creek signers had no right to give away their lands.
 The first treaty negotiated after ratification of the U.S. Constitution, it established the Altamaha and Oconee rivers as the boundary between Creek lands and the United States.
 The U.S. government promised to remove illegal white settlers from the area, and the Muscogee agreed to return fugitive black slaves who sought refuge with the tribe.
-This provision angered the Seminoles of Florida, who had provided refuge to numerous escaped slaves, and had intermarried with some.
-The Black Seminoles by this time had communities allied with the Seminole.
+This provision angered the Seminoles of Florida, who had provided refuge to numerous escaped slaves and had intermarried with some.
+The Black Seminoles by this time had communities allied with the Seminoles.
 The Creeks "soon concluded that McGillivray had deceived them".